instadw/instadwell-blog/_posts/2026-1-19-north-campus-pg-guide-hudson-lane-vs-vijay-nagar-vs-gtb-nagar.md

 -   The Issue: Vijay Nagar’s internal lanes (Single Storey side) can get extremely narrow and poorly lit.
 After 10 PM, they can feel deserted.

--   The Solution:
+    **The Solution**

 -   Stick to "Tech-First" Buildings: Avoid random landlord houses.
-Opt for managed properties like Stanza Living, Zolo, or HelloWorld listings on InstaDwell.
+Opt for managed properties like Stanza Living, [Zolo](https://instadwell.com/properties/2419-zolo), or [HelloWorld](https://instadwell.com/properties/3178-helloworld-infinity) listings on InstaDwell.
 These buildings typically have Biometric Entry, CCTV, and Security Guards, which are missing in local "Aunty PGs."

 -   The Broker Trap: Local brokers in Vijay Nagar are notorious for the "15-day brokerage" fee (charging half a month's rent just to show you a room).

--   The Fix:  [InstaDwell is 100% Brokerage Free].
+-   The Fix:  [InstaDwell](https://instadwell.com/) is 100% Brokerage Free.
 You connect directly with managed properties.

 ----------

 ## The Summer Warning: AC is Not a Luxury

-Delhi hits 45°C in May/June—right when your semester exams happen.
+Delhi hits 45°C in May/June right when your semester exams happen.

 -   Top Floor Trap: Avoid top-floor rooms in Vijay Nagar unless they have industrial-grade insulation (most don't).